 Today’s Wonder of the Day was inspired by melia from fayetteville, NC. melia Wonders, “How does the sun make energy?”
 Thanks for WONDERing with us, melia!

 But it wouldn’t be fun for long.
 Soon, you’d need to keep a fire going all the time.
 Without the Sun’s heat, Earth would become very cold, and plants who require sunlight for photosynthesis wouldn’t grow.
 This would make it hard to find food.

-Scientists have long known that the Sun makes life on Earth possible.
-We use the Sun's energy in many different ways.
-But just how does the Sun produce all that energy?
+The Sun’s energy also powers Earth’s weather and water cycle.
+If we didn’t have these processes, life on Earth wouldn’t last very long.
+Scientists know that the Sun is essential to life on Earth, but how does it produce all that energy that we use in many different ways?
 To find out, we need to get to the heart of the matter and travel all the way to the Sun’s core.